RezawAlizadeh/TodoList-TaskManiger/README.md

 ## TodoList-TaskManiger
-This is a TodoList-TaskManiger created by (Ajax  ,  PHP  , composer).
+This is a TodoList-TaskManiger Project  (Ajax  ,  PHP  , composer).

 Geting Started
 ==============